Filter Integrity Testing and Process Application

 What does a 0.22 micron filter remove?

-It is the diameter, or size of the pore uniformly maintained on the filter membrane.
-We consider this size as one of the smallest in the industry to eliminate the finest sized -and-process-application.
-These are effective to remove bacteria and not viruses.
+The diameter or size of the pore is uniformly maintained on the filter membrane.
+We consider this size one of the smallest in the industry to eliminate the finest-sized particles.
+This is effective in removing bacteria and not viruses.

 Great efforts Saket!!!